meta-company/makex/documents/source/proposals/erase-action.md

 ---
 # Erase Action

-Provide an `erase()` action that will remove specific files from a task's output.
+Provide an `erase()` action that will remove specific files from a Task's output.

 ## Rationale

 - Removing files from a Task's output is common (e.g. before distribution/deployment, or for downstream Task output consumers).
 - `rm -rf` and related removal tools are fairly dangerous.
-- There is no reason we need to force users to call the shell or execute system specific tools to remove files from a task's output.
+- There is no reason we need to force users to call the shell or execute system specific tools to remove files from a Task's output.

 ## Specification